CER-REC/esa-data-bank_banque-donnees-ees/Codes/Section_02_DB_setup_and_CSVs_extraction/readme.md

 ## Setting up the DB

-0. If you feel comfortable installing and configuring the DB, you can skip this section.

-1. Download and install the free and open source MySQL Community Edition for your platform from the official website: https://dev.mysql.com/downloads/.
-This is the DB engine that will run on your machine and hold the actual data.
+1. Download and install the open source MySQL Community Edition for your platform from the official website: https://dev.mysql.com/downloads/.
-Write down the password for root user that you created.

 2. Download and install the Python MySQL connector - https://dev.mysql.com/downloads/connector/python/.
 This is used by the Python code to connect to the DB.